Last updated 30 April 2026

 Sanctions and mitigating factors

-This period can be reduced through the athlete establishing ‘no fault or negligence’, which is exceptionally difficult to do (an example given in the WAD Code is where the violation occurs through deliberate sabotage from a competitor) or ‘no significant fault or negligence’ (articles 10.5 and 10.6 of the WAD Code).
-Where an athlete seeks to argue these in relation to a ‘presence’ violation, they must then also satisfy the decisionmaker of how the substance did enter their system.
+This period can be reduced through the athlete establishing ‘no fault or negligence’, which is exceptionally difficult to do.
+The example given in the WAD Code is where the violation occurs through deliberate sabotage from a competitor or no significant fault or negligence (see Articles 10.5 and 10.6 of the WAD Code).
+Where an athlete seeks to argue these in relation to a ‘presence’ violation, they must then also satisfy the decision-maker of how the substance did enter their system.
 For example, it is not enough to speculate that contamination of vitamins or meat may have been the cause, but rather to prove this on the balance of probabilities.

 Athlete pleas for reduction are not often successful, as an athlete is solely responsible for what they are taking and for their choice of support staff.
 Merely following a coach’s or doctor’s advice on supplements does not amount to no significant fault or negligence.